microsoft/PowerToys/README.md

  - Fixed typo in version change notification.
 Thanks [@PesBandi](https://github.com/PesBandi)!
  - Code improvements and fixed silenced warnings introduced by upgrade to .NET 8.
  - Update copyright year for 2024.
- - Added setting to disable warning notifications.
+ - Added setting to disable warning notifications about detecting an application running as Administrator.

 ### AlwaysOnTop